Cordtus/gitcoin-v0ter-verifiooor/README.md

 2. Check wallet balances at the time of voting and one block before
 3. Periodically check for new votes (every 12 hours)
 4. Generate a final report when the voting period ends

-### Fallback Mechanism

-The system includes a built-in fallback mechanism that automatically switches to archive nodes when:
-- Primary node doesn't have historical data
-- Primary node fails to respond or returns an error
-- Rate limits are encountered

-This ensures continuous monitoring even if your primary node has issues.

-## How It Works

-### Vote Detection

-1. The system scans for transactions to the voting contract with non-zero value
-2. For each transaction, it verifies:
-   - The transaction was successful
-   - The wallet has sufficient SEI at the time of voting and one block before

-### Balance Verification

-For each wallet that votes, the system:
-1. Converts the EVM address to a Cosmos address
-2. Checks the SEI balance at multiple points:
-   - At the block where the vote occurred
-   - One block before the vote
-   - At the end of the voting period
-3. Determines if the vote is valid based on all three balance checks

-### Reporting

-At the end of the voting period, the system generates:
-1. A console summary with statistics
-2. A CSV file with detailed vote information
-3. A CSV file with wallet balance information

-## Data Files

-- `wallets.json`: Stores wallet information including balances at various blocks
-- `votes.json`: Stores vote information including validity status
-- `last_processed_block.txt`: Tracks the last processed block for resuming operations
-- `voting_report.csv`: Comprehensive report of all votes
-- `wallet_report.csv`: Summary of wallet activity and balance status

-## API Endpoints

-The system uses multiple endpoints with fallback options:
-- Primary endpoints (basementnodes.ca): Used for most operations
-- Archive endpoints (ccvalidators.com): Used as fallback for historical data

-## Troubleshooting

-- If the monitor stops unexpectedly, it will automatically resume from the last processed block when restarted.
-- Logs are displayed in the console for monitoring progress and diagnosing issues.
-- If balance lookups fail, try specifying different RPC endpoints in the configuration.

 ## License